rgdonohue/GIS-OSS/README.md

 See `docs/architecture.md` for the full component breakdown.

 ## Use Cases We Can Demo Quickly
-- **Emergency response**: "List shelters within 1 km of schools, avoiding flood zones."
+- **Emergency response**: Spin up evacuation routes with ingress/egress metrics in under five minutes for command briefings.
-- **Urban planning**: "Summarize by neighborhood where permits jumped since 2020 and map the hotspots."
+- **Urban planning**: Turn live planning commission questions into zoning overlays and permit trends—no manual SQL wrangling.
-- **Environmental compliance**: "Flag parcels intersecting riparian buffers and return a permit-ready report."
+- **Environmental compliance**: Auto-generate NEPA/CEQA-ready reports with cited datasets for permitting teams.

 Each scenario exercises NL→SQL translation, spatial joins, and narrative reporting that technical trainers can teach hands-on.